What Should I Bring?

 We have an excellent partner in the rental program, Collegiate Concepts, Inc. They offer different rental programs and a unique product called a Microfridge — a patented microwave/freezer/refrigerator.
 Roommates may sign up together and split the rental fee, and units are delivered directly to the room before you move in.
 To order or to learn more about the program, go to collegefridge.com and select Valparaiso University or click HERE.

 Yes, limited storage space is located in most residence halls for use by current residents only.
-Storage is only available for students 500 miles or further, within the hall they are living in next year (storage is not available for residents of 807 Mound St., Uptown East Apartments, Promenade East Apartments or Sorority Housing Complex).
+Storage is only available for students 500 miles or further, within the hall they are living in next year (storage is not available for residents of the Promenade Apartments, Kade Dusenberg German House or Sorority Housing Complex).
 If you live closer and need storage there are storage lockers in the community not far from campus.
-Students approved for storage can only store 1 30 gallon plastic tote and no appliances, furniture, or other odd belongings.
+Students approved for storage can only store one 30 gallon plastic tote and no appliances, furniture, or other odd belongings.
 The university is not responsible for items placed in storage.